ruslylove/digital/lecture_7.md

 :: left ::

+*  BCD counters are essential for digital systems that interface with human users, such as digital clocks and voltmeters, where data must be displayed in decimal format.
+*   They simplify the conversion from binary to 7-segment display formats.
-*   It can be constructed from a 4-bit binary counter by adding logic to force a reset to 0000 after the count of 1001.
+*   It can be constructed from a 4-bit binary ripple counter by modifying the interconnections and logic to skip states 10 to 15.
-*   When the counter reaches 1010 (decimal 10), the NAND gate output goes low, asynchronously clearing all flip-flops.

 :: right ::